Pornography in the United States: History

 Although pornography dates back thousands of years, its existence in the U.S. can be traced to its 18th-century origins and the influx of foreign trade and immigrants.
 By the end of the 18th century, France had become the leading country regarding the spread of porn pictures.
 Porn had become the subject of playing-cards, posters, post cards, and cabinet cards.
 Prior to this printers were previously limited to engravings, woodcuts, and line cuts for illustrations.
 As trade increased and more people immigrated from countries with less Puritanical and more relaxed attitudes toward human sexuality, the amount of available visual pornography increased.

 In 1880, halftone printing was used to reproduce photographs inexpensively for the first time.
 The invention of halftone printing took pornography and erotica in new directions at the beginning of the 20th century.
 The new printing processes allowed photographic images to be reproduced easily in black and white.

 The first porn daguerreotype appeared in 1850 and with the advent of "moving pictures" by the Lumière brothers the first porn film was made soon after the public exhibition of their creation.
 Pornographic film production commenced almost immediately after the invention of the motion picture in 1895.
 Two of the earliest pioneers were Eugène Pirou and Albert Kirchner.
 Kirchner directed the earliest surviving pornographic film for Pirou under the trade name "Léar".
 The 1896 film, Le Coucher de la Marie showed Louise Willy performing a striptease.
 Pirou's film inspired a genre of risqué French films showing women disrobing and other filmmakers realized profits could be made from such films.
-In the United States, one of the Thomas Edison's first efforts using his methods and equipment for making moving pictures was of a nude woman getting up from her bath tub and running away.
+In the United States, one of Thomas Edison's first efforts using his methods and equipment for making moving pictures was of a nude woman getting up from her bath tub and running away.